Barty time? Number one hot favourite to win Australian Open

 There is also the re-emergence of another former number one, Simona Halep.

-The 30-year-old Romanian, a popular figure within women's tennis, on Sunday won her first title in 16 months following a bleak run of calf and knee problems.
+The 30-year-old Romanian, a popular figure within women's tennis, earlier this month won her first title in 16 months following a bleak run of calf and knee problems.

 "After a tough year it's always nice to have a trophy in my hands," said the Romanian.